Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 - Have them pour their water out and head back to their teammates; then the next rider can go.

 There can be two winners really.
-The first being the first team to send all their riders through the relay.
-The second winner being the team who has the most water in their bucket at the end of the game.
+The first is the first team to send all their riders through the relay.
+The second winner is the team that has the most water in their bucket at the end of the game.

 3. Mount and Dismount Games